 Watch a video about my research on avian communication

-This research is in collaboration with James Quinn and Sigal Balshine (McMaster University), Adam Reddon (John Moores University) and Christina Semeniuk (University of Windsor).
+This research is in collaboration with James Quinn and Sigal Balshine (McMaster University), and Adam Reddon (Liverpool John Moores University).
 It is primarily funded by NSERC.